Angeslab/Process-Journal/index.md

 ## Week 11: Transition to Micro:bit and Emotional Display
 Focus: After evaluating the limitations of the ESP32 for visual output, I transitioned to using the micro:bit for its built-in LED matrix and simplified programming environment.

-Technical Progress
+Technical Progress:
-Reprogrammed the prototype using the micro:bit.
+- Reprogrammed the prototype using the micro:bit.

-Created emotive icons on the LED matrix: a happy face for calm and a sad face for stress.
+- Created emotive icons on the LED matrix: a happy face for calm and a sad face for stress.

-Mapped emotional states to sensor input thresholds.
+- Mapped emotional states to sensor input thresholds.

 Reflections: The micro:bit’s built-in display offered a more compact and expressive solution than external LEDs.
 This shift improved the bracelet’s usability and streamlined the design, making it more suitable for real-world deployment.